prokodo init

 }

-| Field | Description |
+| Field | Type | Description |

-timeout | Cloud verification timeout in seconds (can be overridden per-run with --timeout) |
+timeout | number | Cloud verification timeout in seconds (can be overridden per-run with --timeout) |

 Examples

-prokodo init --slug my-project
+prokodo init --type n8n-node

-prokodo init --defaults
+prokodo init --type n8n-node

 # Overwrite an existing config

-prokodo init --slug new-slug --force
+prokodo init --type n8n-node --force

 With version control